Prinzhorn/scroll-logic/README.md

 scrollLogic.setContainerLength(containerLength);
 scrollLogic.setContentLength(contentLength);

-//Get the scroll offset.
+//Get the scroll offset as integer.
 Can be negative or larger than (contentLength - containerLength) if bouncing is enabled.
 //ScrollLogic doesn't do ANYTHING unless you query the offset.
 There's no animation loop or any computation going on. var offset = scrollLogic.getOffset();